 Having done this I wondered if this would interest the number theorists in the math department.
 I was told that the Math Department at UC Davis had two number theorists, the more distinguished happened to be out so I gladly went to the number two man.
 As it turned out a former child prodigy, who by this time was 21 and had a PhD in Math, happened to be in the office, and he was interested in number theory and my project.

 The prodigy found out that any series of identical digits was triangular if the base was eight times the digit plus one.
 For example 1, 11, 111, 1,111, 11,111 etc. are triangular in base nine, one times eight plus one equals nine.
 Similarly 3, 33, 333 etc. were triangular in base 25.
-But only 6 in base 10 works for the first three numbers but not the rest.
+Eight times three plus one equals 25.
+But only 6 in base 10 works for the first three numbers and not the rest.

 This happened decades ago in the early and mid eighties, but more recently I got information from the prodigy that the problem was being considered for publication in the latest edition of an academic book.
 After a number of months or perhaps a year I contacted the professor who was writing the book in question and apparently the problem was not included in his book.

 Still all of this greatly impressed me back in the 1980's.
-I had been investigating the issues of faith, particularly Christianity anyway, that is why I was studying Revelations in the first place.
-I had mentally made one of those typical wagers with God, I would go to church if the relationship between triangular numbers and 666 proved to be unusual.
-I thought maybe on in a hundred or one in a thousand was unusual enough.
+I had been investigating the issues of faith, particularly Christianity.
+That is why I was studying Revelations in the first place.
+I had mentally made one of those standard wagers with God, I would go to church if the relationship between triangular numbers and 666 proved to be unusual.
+I thought one in a thousand or even one in a hundred was unusual enough.
 When the former prodigy told me it was probably one in infinity, I figured that God had over fulfilled his side of the bet.

 I still think that it maybe reasonable to say that God over fulfilled his side of the bet, but perhaps it should be mentioned that as the numbers go up triangular numbers get farther and father away from each other so thinking of this as one in infinity is rather overestimating the situation.